PizzaManStarted/PizzaManStarted/README.md

 <b> 🔭 Future goals : </b>
 </h1>

-My hope is that I can one day join professionally the video game industry, either as a tool or gameplay programmer and for this reason I learned on the side the following programs :
+My hope is that I can one day join professionally the video game industry, either as a tool or gameplay programmer and for this reason I learned on the side the following programs:

 <p align="center">
   <a href="https://skillicons.dev">